-The Saline Project was only 2 years old when we got asked to work on “Mortal Enemies,” a documentary for the Discovery Channel.
-It tells the intertwining personal histories of Ariel Sharon and Yasir Arafat and their involvement in the Israeli-Palestinian conflict.
+The Saline Project was only 2 years old when we were invited to work on “Mortal Enemies,” a documentary for the Discovery Channel.
+The show examined the intertwining personal histories of Ariel Sharon and Yasir Arafat through their involvement in the Israeli-Palestinian conflict.

-I was part of the team charged with the design and execution of a 60 second animated opening sequence, as well as an number of interstitials for the show.
-With total access to the New York Times Photo Archive, and After Effects’s then new 3-d Camera, we created a montage of “Living Photographs.”
-The camera pushing in and out of the photographs and revealing 3-d space.
-One of the earliest stand out jobs for the Saline Project, we became one of the pioneers of the “Frozen Time” technique so prevalent in Motion Graphics today.
+We were responsible for the 60 second animated opening sequence, as well as an number of story telling interstitials that appeared throughout show.
+With total access to the New York Times Photo Archive, a lot of Photoshop work, and After Effects’s then new 3-d Camera, we created a montage of “Living Photographs.”
+The camera pushing in and out of the photographs, using 3d parallax to give the illusion of space.